zzzprojects/docs/dapper-tutorial.net/pages/getting-started/dapper-insert-and-update-in-bulk.md

 [Try it online](https://dotnetfiddle.net/LAiJgP)

-Let's update the menu options by changing the '_layout.cshtml' file, so that the user can view this data and also make some changes as needed.
+Let's update the menu options by changing the `_layout.cshtml` file so that the user can view this data and also make some changes as needed.

 ```csharp
 <div class="navbar-collapse collapse">